-NZ Funds' valuation and pricing policy applies to the valuation and pricing of the Strategies and the underlying wholesale trusts in which the Strategies invest.
+NZ Funds' valuation and pricing policy applies to the valuation and pricing of the Portfolios and the underlying wholesale trusts in which the Portfolios invest.
 It requires that valuation and pricing is accurate, equitable and complies with the Trust Deeds.
 The policy sets out procedures for the valuation of assets and determination of unit prices.
 NZ Funds has also established procedures for reporting and resolving any pricing errors or non-compliance with pricing methodologies.
-The valuation and pricing policy is administered by the Business Risk Committee.
+The valuation and pricing policy is endorsed by the NZ Funds Board and administered by the Business Risk Committee.
+Any changes to the policy must be approved by the NZ Funds Board.